spectrocloud/librarium/docs/docs-content/integrations/verified_packs.md

 Where relevant, any recently identified critical, high, or medium concerns will be addressed in an upcoming minor release, which occurs independent of Palette release timelines.

-To learn about our general pack maintenance policy, review the [Maintenancy Policy](maintenance-policy.md) reference.
+To learn about our general pack maintenance policy, review the [Maintenance Policy](maintenance-policy.md) reference.

 :::info